quailjs/quail/docs/tests/imgAltIsSameInText.rst

 .. php:class:: imgAltIsSameInText

-<p>If an image has text within it, that text should be repeated in the "alt" attribute
+If an image has text within it, that text should be repeated in the "alt" attribute